Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Sunflower seeds

-When it comes to health concerns, these squirrels are pretty hardy.
+When it comes to health concerns, these squirrels are quite hardy.
 To keep your flying squirrel safe, make sure to supervise any time out of the enclosure.
 They could get seriously injured if they are out with no one knowing.

-Flying squirrels might carry salmonella, so wash your hands after you handle them.
+Flying squirrels might carry Salmonella, so wash your hands after you handle them.
 Salmonella is a bacteria that can make humans very sick, but it doesn’t hurt your little flyer.

 Permits or Licenses

-Suitable for:
+Suitable For:

 Flying squirrels work best in homes with people who have knowledge or experience with exotic pets.
 They work best for people over the age of 18 who can provide proper accommodations.
 Special permits and licenses might be necessary.